P-Pavan-teja/Snowflake_Account_Usage_APP/README.md

-# Snowflake_Account_Usage_APP
+# Snowflake Account Usage Dashboard
-This is a snowflake account usage details and there graphs app in snowflake stream lit app
+A comprehensive Streamlit application for monitoring and analyzing your Snowflake account usage across multiple dimensions.